 - 3.1 This policy relates to licensable activities.
+They are:

-They are: - The sale of alcohol by retail anywhere - The supply of alcohol by or on behalf of a club to members of the club and their bona fide guests - The provision of regulated entertainment, namely, - o The performance of a play - o The exhibition of a film - o An indoor sporting event - o boxing or wrestling entertainment outdoors - o The performance of live music - The playing of recorded music (excluding incidental background music) - o The performance of dance - Entertainment of a similar description to live music, recorded music or dance where the entertainment takes place in the presence of the public or a section of the public.
+- The sale of alcohol by retail anywhere

+- The supply of alcohol by or on behalf of a club to members of the club and their bona fide guests

+- The provision of regulated entertainment, namely,

+- The performance of a play

+- The exhibition of a film

+- An indoor sporting event

+- o boxing or wrestling entertainment outdoors

+- The performance of live music

+- The playing of recorded music (excluding incidental background music)

+- The performance of dance
-• The provision of hot food or hot drink at any time between 11 pm and 5 am for consumption on or off the premises.

-- 3.2 We, subject to future case law, do not believe that after-dinner speakers, poetry readers and stand-up comedians performing without the addition of any other element described above, fall within licensable activity as defined by Schedule 1 of the Act. - 3.3 The provision of hot food or hot drink may take place at any time, but we will only be able to regulate such activity between 11pm and 5am.
-The provision outside these times is not licensable activity under the Act.
+- Entertainment of a similar description to live music, recorded music or dance where the entertainment takes place in the presence of the public or a section of the public. - The provision of hot food or hot drink at any time between 11 pm and 5 am for consumption on or off the premises. - 3.2 We, subject to future case law, do not believe that after-dinner speakers, readers and stand-up comedians performing without the addition of any other element described above, fall within licensable activity as defined by Schedule 1 of the Act. - 3.3 The provision of hot food or hot drink may take place at any time, but we will only be able to regulate such activity between 11pm and 5am.
+The provision outside these times is not licensable activity under the Act. - 3.4 We will promote the 4 licensing objectives, namely - the prevention of crime and disorder - public safety - the prevention of public nuisance; and - the protection of children from harm, and all our decisions will reflect these objectives.